ULTIMATE GUIDE: Professional Meat Mincer (2026)

 Commercial Meat Mincer - LINKRICH MACHINERY GROUP

-2. Grinding unit — aluminium or stainless steel?
+2. Grinding unit (housing) — aluminium or stainless steel?

 Aluminium grinding unit

-✔ lighter ❌ cannot be washed in a dishwasher
+✔ lighter not suitable for washed in a dishwasher

 Stainless steel grinding unit (AISI 304)